danso0429/custom/Huds/README.md

 m0rehud: My favorite hud.
 Clean, customizable.

 omphud: It took me months to find this hud.
-Blindpyro (retired youtuber) used it years ago.
-It looks nice.
+Blindpyro (retired youtuber) used this years ago.
+This hud looks nice.

 lighthud: I forgot what it is.

+totoZONAhud: pktf2 version.

+Xhud: pktf2 version.

-zonahud: I don't know if the original hud's name is zonahud.
-I edited pktf2's edit.
+AINTBzonahud: I don't know if the original hud's name is zonahud.
+I edited totoZONAhud.